IAUDIO: iAUDIO U3

-iAUDIO 6

-The iAUDIO was presented in January 2006 at the CES in Las Vegas.
-It was the first digital audio player to feature a 0.85-inch (22 mm) hard drive.
-This technology allowed the production of a high capacity digital audio player in a very small form factor.

 iAUDIO T2

 In August 2006, Cowon released the iAUDIO T2.
 The T2 was a necklace type audio player.
 It featured a color screen, though it did not support video or photo viewing.
 Features included FM radio, voice recording and Cowon's traditional wide codec support: the T2 supported MP3, WMA, Ogg, and WAV audio files.

 FLAC was supported up to firmware 1.20, but not by later versions.
 Firmware 1.20 is no longer available for download from Cowon.

 iAUDIO F2

 In September 2006, Cowon System Inc. released the iAUDIO F2.
 The F2, with a design similar to a mobile phone, was the successor to the F1, and very similar to the U3 in features.
 Instead of the F1's OLED display, it featured a color LCD display.
 The iAudio F2 has a 1.3-inch display with 128x160 pixels, up to 2 GB of flash memory, line-in recording, 22 hours of audio playback on a single charge, and the usual Cowon supported codecs: MP3, WMA, WAV, OGG Vorbis, and even FLAC for lossless audiophiles.
 Apart from FM radio, voice recording and line-in recording, it also featured video playback as well as photo and text viewing.
 The interface symbols indicate that it has an inbuilt FM radio and voice recorder.
 This 2-gigabyte device weighs 39 grammes and measures 34.4 x 72.9 x 16.7 mm.